divblox/divblox.github.io/the-basics.md

 project.js is where the developer can add variables and functions that should always be globally available.
 It is a core dependency for Divblox and is always loaded directly after Divblox.js.
 This means that it can also be used to override specific Divblox.js functions as required.

-#### Divblox global request handler
+#### Divblox Global Functions

-!>The global request handler is located at /project/assets/php/global_request_handler.php
+!>The API endpoint for the global functions is located at `/project/api/global_functions.php`

-The main purpose of the global request handler is to handle any system-wide server requests.
+The main purpose of the global functions is to handle any system-wide server requests.
 This is very useful when you want to create a general server function that can be reused in multiple places, instead of individually implemented per component.
-The script should always return a json string with at least one parameter called "Result".
+The script should always return a JSON string with at least one parameter called "Result".

 You can send a request to this script by using the following snippet: